Inotila/Wake-App/README.md

 This work is the original work of Youssef Bouallala, Kaisar, Oleg, and Inotila Nghaamwa.

 ### Media
-All images used are the property of Youssef Bouallala and Inotila Nghaamwa, and Fimga's assets.
+All images used are the property of Youssef Bouallala, Kaisar, Oleg, and Inotila Nghaamwa, and Fimga's assets.

 ### Content

-Content - by Youssef Bouallala and Inotila Opoeli Nghaamwa Text-Written by Youssef Bouallala and Inotila Opoeli Nghaamwa
+Content - by Youssef Bouallala, Kaisar, Oleg, and Inotila Nghaamwa Text-Written by Youssef Bouallala, Kaisar, Oleg, and Inotila Nghaamwa